koobzaar/Exalted/README.md

 6. **Choose Skin/Chroma**: Select the skin and chroma (if available) that you wish to inject.
 7. **Inject Skin**: Hit the "Play" button to apply the skin to your client.
 8. **Select the default skin**: Make sure to select the default skin for your champion.
 The Exalted doesn't overlapse any skin.
-9. **Launch the Game**: Once the injection is complete, launch League of Legends, and your selected skin will be visible to you during your gameplay.
+9. **Launch the Game**: Once the injection is complete, wait for the League match to start.

 ### Installation

 1. **Download the Latest Release**: Head over to our [GitHub releases page](https://github.com/koobzaar/Exalted/releases) to download the latest version of Exalted.